 You can, of course, eat the very sweet fruits fresh off the vine, but the whole idea with Tomaccio™ tomatoes is that they are designed for drying, giving extra-sweet dried tomatoes you can eat like raisins.

 Harvest them for drying when the fruit starts to soften and slightly wrinkle on the vine.
 In arid climates, you can dry them outdoors in the sun.
 Elsewhere, try 12 hours in a food dehydrator or dry them for 2 to 3 hours in a 200–300 degree oven (but check often: oven results are variable).
 Mine dried just fine spread on a cookie sheet and placed for a day in the window of my car parked in full sun.

-The dried fruit can be storied for months in a sealed container in the fridge or freezer.
+The dried fruits can be storied for months in a sealed container in the fridge or freezer.
 You can use them directly on pizza and in Mexican food, add them to recipes, eat them like raisins or plump them up in oil for a juicy snack.

 How to Grow Tomaccio™Tomatoes